mdozmorov/gwas2bed/gwasCatalog/README.md

 ## Extracting genomic coordinates of disease-associated SNPs from GWAS catalog

-* `gwas2bed.py` - A Pyhton script to download the coordinates of disease-associated SNPs and separate them into disease-specific .bed files
+- `gwas2bed.py` - A Pyhton script for downloading the coordinates of disease-associated SNPs and separate them into disease-specific .bed files

 Get GWAScatalog data from the UCSC MySQL server, extract hg19 genomic coordinates into separate files defined by the 'title' column.
 At this time, only standard chromosome names are considered.